 That said, wired and wireless networks still do not compete; each has its preferred use cases.
 A carefully considered deployment will mean that you can leverage the benefits of both.
-Even with the event of technologies such as 802.11ac, wired still has superior per-client bandwidth.
+Even with the advent of technologies such as 802.11ac, wired still has superior per-client bandwidth.
 Conversely, the world hasn't seen much of an uptake on Ethernet adaptors for iPhones, so wireless utilization is clearly going nowhere but up.
 What's it all mean?
 Most organizations will need both for the foreseeable future.

 Over the past several years, many organizations have been forced to hastily retrofit their existing networks with wireless.
 Access points (AP) were unceremoniously plunked on desktops or nailed to walls, without consideration for performance or capacity.
 To that end, the first step for a refresh is to audit the existing utilization of both wired and wireless devices.
 If you have upwards of 50 users attached to a single AP and a stack of Fast Ethernet switches with only a dozen ports "lit" in your wiring closet, then some fairly serious adjustment is required.

 Survey the network to make sure you have accurate picture

 Once you have a grip on actual utilization, it is worth investing some time and effort to perform a wireless survey to accurately map the optimum placement of APs.
 You can either hire a specialist contractor to conduct the search or use tools such as Fluke Networks' AirMagnet Survey or MetaGeek LLC's Chanalyzer and inSSIDer.
 Either way, a little planning will go a long way to create an accurate bill of materials.

 For the utopia of seamless transition between wired and wireless connectivity to be real, there are many dependencies that must work in concert.